boragunel/demo-repo-3/README.md

 7. you then use git push -u origin main (sets the main branch as default by using 'u')

 Git branching: master is the naming convention for the main or the default branch.

+These are my new changes
+but I have multiple changes